tableau/mobile-app-bootstrap-cordova/README.md

-# Tableau Sample App
+# Tableau Mobile App Bootstrap
 -----------------

-The Tableau Sample App provides example code for how to embed vizzes inside of a hybrid web app.
+Provides example code for how to embed vizzes inside of a hybrid web app.

 # Contents
 -----------------